Ne00n/wg-mesh/README.md

 ```
 wgmesh token
 ```
-Connect Node 2 to Node 0
+Connect Node 2 to Node 0 (You need a reverse proxy conigured at Node 0)
 ```
 wgmesh connect http://<node0IP>:8080 <token>
 ```